ioggstream/iposonic/README.md

 iposonic
 ========

-A tiny subsonic server api implementation with python + flask
+A tiny subsonic server api implementation with python + flask.
+Supports:
+	- coverArt search on the web
+	- playlist add/delete
+	- simple and customizable authentication
+	- full-text search
+	- optional database backends

 It works nicely for listing and playing your files with a subsonic client.
+	- Android client
+	- MiniSub and Perisonic

 quickstart
 ==========